brunoruviaro/ardour4-tutorial/_posts/2014-09-19-recording-audio.md

 sources within Ardour.
 The **Other** tab displays audio connections available from software other than Ardour.
 The **Hardware** tab shows hardware connections (for example, the built-in microphone of your computer or the inputs from your sound card).
-In all cases, this Routing matrix communicates directly with JACK to change the Routing in the JACK system itself.
 This will be explained in more detail in the **Understanding Routing** chapter.

-For the purpose of this chapter, simply make sure that system capture_1 (from Hardware tab) is connected to the Audio 1 track so that we can do a test recording.
+For the purpose of this chapter, simply make sure that system capture_1 (or equivalent in your computer) from Hardware tab is connected to the track you want to use so that we can do a test recording.
 If you don't see a green dot as in the screenshot above, click on the matrix to make the connection manually.
 You can now close this window.